rubyguides

 Performance

 Successor generation is fast — O(n) in the string length.
 For very long strings, each call touches every character from the rightmost non-maximum position to the end.
-Most practical uses involve short strings (3–10 characters).
+Most practical uses involve short strings (3–10 characters), so the linear scan is rarely a bottleneck.
+Generating millions of sequential codes may benefit from caching or pre-computation, but for typical identifier generation workloads the performance is more than adequate.

 #succ is an exact alias for #next.
 Both methods do the same thing: